 For added insight into the use and potential regulation of deferred interest financing plans, we turned to experts in the fields of law, business and consumer protection.
 You can check out our panel of experts, the questions that we asked them and their comments below.

-- Nearly 8 in 10 people think “deferred interest” financing plans are unfair - do you agree?
+- People think “deferred interest” financing plans are unfair - do you agree?

-- Does it surprise you that 0% financing is twice as big of a draw for a store credit card as a first-purchase discount?
+- Does it surprise you that 0% financing is a bigger draw for a store credit card than a first-purchase discount?

-- More than 6 in 10 people think deferred interest financing should be illegal - do you agree?
+- People think deferred interest financing should be illegal - do you agree?

 - Why do you think regulators allow retailers to use deferred interest financing?

 We selected 72 large retailers and analyzed the financing options they give consumers.
 We collected information present on the product and disclosure pages of their websites.
-Information collected for this study is current as of October 21st, 2019.
+Offers information was collected on November 15th, 2022 and is likely to have changed since.

 We analyzed the summary and main credit card pages associated with each retailer to determine: A) whether the retailers offer deferred interest; and B) if applicable, how upfront and transparent they are in disclosing key terms associated with their deferred-interest plans.